-- Generally preferred to store-bought food, traditional food is of superior nutritional quality, and its inclusion significantly improves diet quality. - Traditional food is safe for consumption, with two primary exceptions: - Large predatory fish (such as walleye and northern pike) in some areas have higher levels of mercury, and some women of childbearing age have elevated levels of exposure, particularly in the northern parts of Saskatchewan, Manitoba, Ontario and Quebec. - The use of lead-based ammunition resulted in very high levels of lead in many harvested mammal and bird samples.
+- Traditional food is safe for 0 consumption, with two primary exceptions: - \triangleright Large predatory fish (such as walleye and northern pike) in some areas have higher levels of mercury, and some women of childbearing age have elevated levels of exposure, particularly in the northern parts of Saskatchewan, Manitoba, Ontario and Quebec. - The use of lead-based ammunition resulted in very high levels of lead in many harvested mammal and bird samples.
 As a result, there is an elevated risk of exposure to lead for some adults and women of childbearing age.
 Use of other forms of ammunition can eliminate exposure to lead.